bips-hb/ConNIS/README.md

   with an additional weigh parameter
 - an implementation of the *Tn5Gaps* method of the `TRANSIT` package with an additional weigh parameter
-- the determination of essential genes by applying the geometric distribution
+- the determination of essential genes by applying the *Geometric* distribution

 ## Installation